-Technique: A yawning fish is always a great photo or video opportunity.
-Nobody really knows what exactly triggers the yawn in a fish.
-However, in my meandering experience I find that fish tend to yawn when you’re in their face.
-The trick is to be close and present enough for them to be annoyed by you, which may result in a yawn.
-If you become too threatening however, the fish will flee.
+A yawning fish is always a great photo or video opportunity.
+Nobody knows precisely what triggers a fish to yawn, but in my experience, fish tend to yawn when you are in their face with your camera.
+The key is to be close enough for the fish to be annoyed by you, which may result in a yawn.
+However, if you become too threatening, the fish will just flee.

 For a more in-depth description about the Weedy Scorpionfish please go to our vlog post 96 or click on this link:

 and vlog post 97 or click on this link: